rockman007372/Obsidian-Vault/Grouping and Having Queries.md

 ```

 **Notes:**
-- Condition check fo each group defined in `GROUP BY`
+- Condition check for each group defined in `GROUP BY`
 - !
 Cannot be used without `GROUP BY` clause
 - Conditions typically (but not always) involve aggregate functions